 St Anthony is beloved throughout the world and is responsive to all people and all needs.
 His intercessory powers before our God are awesome.

 Legends about Anthony abound.
 But let’s turn to the known facts about him.

-Anthony was born in 1195 (13 years after St. Francis) in Lisbon (now Portugal, then a part of Spain), and given the name of Fernando at Baptism.
+Anthony was born in 1195 (13 years after St. Francis) in Lisbon, Portugal and given the name of Fernando at Baptism.
 His parents, Martin and Mary Bulhom, apparently belonged to one of the prominent families of the city.

 At the age of 15 he entered the religious order of St. Augustine.
 Monastery life was hardly peaceful for young Fernando, nor conducive to prayer and study, as his old friends came to visit frequently and engaged in vehement political discussions

 After two years he was sent to Coimbra.
 There he began nine years of intense study, learning the Augustinian theology that he would later combine with the Franciscan vision.
 Fernando was probably ordained a priest during this time.